nsheff/LOLA/README.md

 LOLA: Location Overlap Analysis
 -------------------------------

 LOLA is an R package providing functions for testing overlap of sets of genomic regions with public and custom databases.
-This README provides a package overview, installation instructions, and use cases.
+This README provides a package overview, motivation, and installation instructions.
 For detailed documentation of functions and additional examples, please see the R documentation.

-**Disclaimer:** At the moment, LOLA is only deployable in the computational environment at CeMM because it relies on hand-curated databases I created there.
-I am working to package it up to make it useful for other researchers.
-You may be able get it to work with custom databases as is, but it will become more user friendly shortly.
+LOLA is deployable anywhere, using generic custom bed-file database.

 --------------------------------------------------------------------------------
 ### Installing LOLA